skrysm/ide-settings/keymaps/README.md

-﻿# Visual Studio/ReSharper based Key Maps
+﻿# Visual Studio-/ReSharper-based Keymap

-This repository contains key maps for various IDEs that make them work like Visual Studio with ReSharper installed.
-(This way I don't need to remember different shortcuts with each IDE ;P )
+This directory contains a keymap for various IDEs that make them work like Visual Studio with ReSharper installed.

-## Key Bindings
+## Keybindings

 ### General